trantoan89/bmiid/README.md

 5. Send an email for feedbacks on contact us page.
 6. Predefine reason for declining cases on case webpage.
 And staff access should see the reason why the case he/she entered is declined

+2022-05-02
+1. All shown button is not working.
+2. Disease list:
+    - Remove dropdown.
+    - Inform user that the disease has been successfully deleted (prompt).
+3. Daily News:
+    - Add delete.
+    - Inform user that the news has been successfully deleted (prompt).
+4. Case: Inform user that the case has been approved/declined (prompt).